MetallicSquid/Rust-Cmd-Line-Tools/README.md

 ToDo:
  - [x]  Collect the metadata of the file.
+ - [ ]  Add support for the timestamps.
- - [ ]  Convert all of the collected metadata into `std::string::String`.
+ - [x]  Convert all of the collected metadata into `std::string::String`.
- - [ ]  Place this metadata string into the user's clipboard.
+ - [x]  Place this metadata string into the user's clipboard.
  - [ ]  Allow for a file that is not in the immediate directory to be analysed.
  - [ ]  Completely error-proof the whole tool.